 Negotiations can be classified in several ways – for example:

 The most important criterion in terms of the consequences for the conduct of the parties is the attitude/orientation of the parties to the negotiations.

 By using this criterion, identify two major types of negotiations:

-In win-lose negotiations, each part attempts to maximize his/her gains at the expense of the other party.
-As such, there is a great conflict of interest with respect to the gains of each party.
+In win-lose negotiations, each party attempts to maximize his/her gains at the expense of the other party.
+As such, there is a great conflict of interest concerning the gains of each party.
 What is available to both parties is fixed therefore what one party gets represents a loss for the other party.